Location

 Located in the Loyangalani district of Kenya, the 310MW Lake Turkana wind project is the single biggest wind farm being built in Africa and represents Kenya’s biggest ever private investment.

 The wind farm will consist of 100 Gamesa G80-2.0 wind turbines of 2MW each, in rows that will be perpendicular to the direction of the wind.
-The turbines will be approximately 110m-high and will be spaced between 200m and 300m in a row.
+The turbines will be approximately 110m high and spaced between 200m and 300m in a row.

 The turbines will be installed in rows, spaced at 1km, from south-west to north-east direction.
 The selected location receives favourable wind with an expected load factor of approximately 45%.

-The project will include the construction of a 22 / 220kV substation and will be interconnected to the main transmission line corridor by means of a new 220kV overhead-line.
-Internal grid of the wind park will also feature underground cables.
+The project will include the construction of a 22/220kV substation and will be interconnected to the main transmission line corridor by means of a new 220kV overhead line.
+The internal grid of the wind park will also feature underground cables.

-A state-of-the-art bird protection measure will be featured that will involve a radar-based shut down on-demand system.
+A state-of-the-art bird protection measure will be featured involving a radar-based shut down on-demand system.

 Power cable trenches will be located along the rows of the turbines at a depth between 1m and 1.5m.
 Plastic pipes to hold control cables will be placed inside the trenches on top of the power cables.
 The power cables will be connected to a central substation.

-Grontmij will provide project management, project and conceptual design, electrical grid, foundations, access roads, infrastructure tendering, and inspection during the guarantee period, as well as build facilities for the work force.
+Grontmij will provide project management, project and conceptual design, electrical grid, foundations, access roads, infrastructure tendering and inspection during the guarantee period, as well as building facilities for the workforce.
 Grontmij will also assist in the development of a high-voltage connection, a transformer station and facilities for the labour force.

 Gamesa Corporation has been contracted to deliver 100 G80-2.0MW turbines and provide turbine assembly, erection and start-up services as well as operation and maintenance services for five years.